 Bluetooth: v4.2, A2DP, LE,

 Charging: 60% in 30 min (Quick Charge 2.0) and Qi/PMA wireless charging

-Waterproofing: IP68 certified – dust proof and water resistant over 1.5 meter and 30 minutes
+Waterproofing: IP68 certified – dust proof and water resistant over 1.5 meters and 30 minutes

 Warranty: 24 months free from manufacturer’s defect.

 * Google & Samsung accounts.
-Without it the phone is useable, but you cannot access the store, update apps or do a number of other things.
+Without it the phone is usable, but you cannot access the store, update apps or do a number of other things.

 * Sim card with a data contract.
 It is possible to use it as a wifi only device, but we wouldn’t recommend it.